Missing Tara Air plane found crashed, 14 bodies recovered | Business

 - Nepal

-Rescuers on Monday pulled out 14 bodies from the wreckage of the Tara Airlines plane that crashed in Nepal's mountainous Mustang district with 22 people on board, including four Indians, according to a media report.
+Rescuers on Monday pulled out 14 bodies from the wreckage of the Tara Airlines plane that crashed in Nepal's mountainous Mustang district on Sunday with 22 people on board, including four Indians, and there were slim chances of finding any survivors, according to media reports.

+The turboprop Twin Otter 9N-AET plane had four Indian nationals, two Germans, and 13 Nepali passengers besides a three-member Nepali crew.

 "The search and rescue troops have physically located the plane crash site.
 Details will be followed," Nepal Army Spokesperson Brigadier General Narayan Silwal said on Twitter.